astropy/halotools/README.md

 [![Coverage Status](https://coveralls.io/repos/astropy/halotools/badge.svg?branch=master&service=github)](https://coveralls.io/github/astropy/halotools?branch=master)

 Halotools is a fully open-source package with contributing scientists spread across many universities.
 The package is currently being prepared for its first stable release, v0.2.
 Halotools is and will remain an evolving software package, but the API of the classes, methods and functions in v0.2 is stable.
-Please contact andrew.hearin@yale.edu with questions and comments about the code.

 ---